abaccarini/abaccarini.github.io/_pages/about.md

 <!-- frequently optimizing existing and developing new protocol implementations. -->
 <!-- The second area of interest is researching private information disclosure from secure function evaluation from an information-theoretic perspective. -->

-My second area of interest involves investigating private information disclosure from secure function evaluations.
-This work pulls from a variety of different disiciplines, including information theory, differential privacy, and quantitative information flow.
+My second area of interest involves quantifying (and subsequently, lowering) information disclosure from secure function evaluations.
+This work touches several disiciplines, including information theory, differential privacy, and quantitative information flow.

 Prior to starting my PhD, I earned my masters in Cybersecurity from Fordham University, where I also obtained my bachelors in Physics.
 When I'm not doing science, I'm probably spending way too much time tweaking my Neovim config -- check out my [dotfiles here](https://github.com/abaccarini/dotfiles)!